mg-software-dev/mg-software-dev/README.md

 ### Hi i'm matias, a software developer from argentina, i like to build things that helps people
 ### and software is the tool that i use.

-### i know the MERN stac, but im open to use other stacks as well
+### i know the MERN stack, but im open to use other stacks as well

 # - my e-mail : sys_tec@outlook.com